01 of 03

-To lift the dahlias, begin digging about 1 foot away from the plant, loosening the soil.
+To lift the dahlias, begin digging about one foot away from the plant, loosening the soil.
 A shovel is generally better to use than a fork since it is easier to avoid stabbing tubers.

 Once the soil is loosened, lift the plant out of the ground.
 The tubers have a tendency to snap off, so handle the plant gently.
 Gently shake and brush off the excess soil.
 If you are going to be dividing in the fall, you can hose off the remaining soil for a better view of the eyes.
 If you are going to divide in the spring, set the tubers somewhere cool and sheltered, so the remaining soil will dry out and fall off.
 Once you've removed the soil, you can cut the stems back to just above the crown and inspect for rot.Continue to 3 of 3 below.